Science wielder for kittens.

 "...
 A typical estimate is that global free migration would double global production."

-I organize and lead Effective Altruism meetups where we eat snacks, socialize and discuss the best ways to do good in the world.
+I help organize and lead Effective Altruism community where we eat snacks, socialize and discuss the best ways to do good in the world.
 We've talked about: meta-charities, the arguments for focusing on different areas (like animal welfare, 3rd world poverty and existential risks), and the importance of evidence of impact (yay Randomized Controlled Trials!).
 I've met several of my close friends this way.